Montenegro Real Estate 2026: Are Prices at Peak or Still Climbing?

 1. Tourism as a Structural Anchor

-Tourism is no longer cyclical in Montenegro — it is structural.
+Notably, tourism is no longer cyclical in Montenegro, it is structural.

 • new airline routes